All 4-H adult volunteers must apply and be appointed annually. Please follow the steps below to apply to be a 4-H adult volunteer.

 All new 4-H volunteers must go through a screening process.
 Our #1 priority in 4-H is the safety of young people.
 We do all we can to protect young people and keep them safe while they are in our care.
 An important part of providing a safe environment is to conduct background checks on our volunteers and staff.
 Everyone that will be spending an extended time with our 4-H youth is screened.
 When you become a 4-H volunteer, you are part of the plan to keep our young people safe.

-- Complete the online 4-H Volunteer Interest Survey in English or Spanish
+- Complete the online 4-H Volunteer Interest Survey in English or Spanish You must get the link to the survey from your county office

 *For Spanish: The 4hOnline system is only in English.
-Please fill in the paper enrollment packet in Spanish and turn it in to your club leader or county staff for them to enter it into 4hOnline for you.
+Please fill in the paper enrollment packet in Spanish (PDF) and turn it in to your club leader or county staff for them to enter it into 4hOnline for you.
 Please keep a copy of the paper forms for your records.

 - Complete a Live Scan background check with the California Department of Justice.